Matt Bevin: Marriage equality

 After Rowan County clerk Kim Davis defied Judge David Bunning's order to issue marriage licenses to same-sex couples, Bevin commended her "willingness to stand for her First Amendment rights".
 Davis was confined to the Carter County jail for six days on contempt of court charges for refusing to comply with Bunning's order.
 On September 8, 2015, Bevin met with Davis in the jail and later attended a rally organized by Republican presidential candidate Mike Huckabee celebrating her subsequent release.
 Following a September debate at Bellarmine University, Bevin said, "My intention has always been to execute this race on financial issues, on economic issues.
 In the last several weeks, 85 percent of what people talk about are these social issues. ...
 I think the issue has redefined this race whether any of us candidates want that to be the case or not."
 Associated Press reporter Adam Beam wrote that the Davis case "ignited the passions of religious conservatives in an already conservative state", and University of Kentucky political science professor Stephen Voss opined that a campaign focused on cultural and social issues would be "bad for Conway".

-Matt Bevin implied that he opposes state-sponsored marriage in general, saying, "Ultimately, I believe the government should be out of the marriage business altogether.
+Bevin implied that he opposes state-sponsored marriage in general, saying, "Ultimately, I believe the government should be out of the marriage business altogether.
 We can comply with the law while protecting our citizens' rights to freedom of religion simply by separating the religious covenant of marriage from the legal, contractual relationship established by marriage as recognized by the state.
 The two are separate and they should be treated as such.
-Two consenting adults should not need to ask for permission from the government to enter into a contractual relationship - a license should not be needed.
+Two consenting adults should not need to ask for permission from the government to enter into a contractual relationship – a license should not be needed.
 As with other contracts, the government's role should be limited to recording, interpreting, or enforcing such contracts in times of dispute."